sensu/sensu-docs-legacy/source/docs/0.17/getting-started-with-checks.md

 # Overview

 The purpose of this guide is to help Sensu users create monitoring checks.
-At the conclusion of this guide, you - the user - should have several Sensu checks in place to monitor and measure machine resources.
-Each Sensu monitoring check in this guide demonstrates one or more check definition features, for more information please refer to the [checks reference documentation](checks).
+At the conclusion of this guide, you - the user - should have several Sensu checks in place to monitor and measure machine resources, applications, and services.
+Each Sensu monitoring check in this guide demonstrates one or more check definition features, for more information please refer to the [Sensu checks reference documentation](checks).

 ## Objectives

 What will be covered in this guide:

 - Creation of **standard** checks (functional tests)
-- Creation of a **metric** collection checks (machine resource, etc.)
+- Creation of **metric** collection checks (machine resource, etc)
-- Creation of a **metric** analysis checks (query time series data, etc.)
+- Creation of **metric** analysis checks (query time series data, etc)

 # What are Sensu checks? {#what-are-sensu-checks}

-Sensu checks allow you to monitor services or measure resources, they are executed on servers running the Sensu client.
+Sensu checks allow you to monitor applications and services or measure resources; they are executed on servers running the Sensu client.
 Checks are essentially commands (or scripts) that output data to `STDOUT` or `STDERR` and produce an exit status code to indicate a state.
-Common exit status codes used are `0` for `OK`, `1` for `WARNING`, `2` for `CRITICAL`, and `3` or greater to indicate `UNKNOWN` or `CUSTOM`.
+The common exit status codes used are `0` for `OK`, `1` for `WARNING`, `2` for `CRITICAL`, and `3` or greater to indicate `UNKNOWN` or `CUSTOM`.
 Sensu checks use the same specification as Nagios, therefore, Nagios check plugins may be used with Sensu.

 # Create a standard check

-Standard Sensu checks are used to determine the current health of machine resources and services.
+Standard Sensu checks are used to determine the current health of machine resources, applications, and services.
 A standard check will query a resource for information to determine its state.
 Once a standard check has determined the resource state, it outputs a human readable message, and exits with the appropriate exit status code to indicate its state/severity (OK, WARNING, etc.).

 ## Monitor the cron service